 For more information regarding our curriculum, please click on the subject headings below.

-We follow The New National Curriculum Mathematics programme of study.
+We follow The National Curriculum Mathematics programmes of study.
 The programmes of study are organised into distinct domains, within each year group.
 There are clear sets of objectives for Years 1 to 6.
-This programme provides teachers with the flexibility to make connections within mathematical ideas and across a range of other subjects in order to make the learning relevant.
-Children are taught reasoning, fluency in number and mental calculation and competence when solving problems.
+This programme provides teachers with the flexibility to make connections between mathematical ideas and to embed the teaching of mathematics within a range of other subjects in order to provide meaningful contexts for mathematical learning.
+Children are taught fluency in number, mental calculation strategies, reasoning and problem solving skills.

-At St Joseph’s we aim to equip pupils with a strong command of the spoken and written word, and to develop their love of reading, by providing children with rich and varied learning experiences.
-We believe that a high-quality education in English enables pupils to speak and write fluently so they can communicate their ideas and emotions to others accurately and expressively.
+At St Joseph’s we aim to equip pupils with a strong command of the spoken and written word, and to develop their love of reading through providing them with rich and varied learning experiences.
+We believe that a high-quality education in English enables pupils to speak and write fluently so that they can communicate their ideas and emotions to others accurately and expressively.

 Spoken language underpins the development of reading and writing.
 The quality and variety of language that pupils hear and speak are vital for developing their vocabulary, grammar and their understanding of reading and writing.

-Guided reading is a daily occurrence throughout the school.
-During these sessions, children have further opportunities to engage with high quality texts from different genres and develop their comprehension through a range of activities, such as drama and extended writing opportunities.
+Guided reading is a daily occurrence throughout the school and in this time children have further opportunity to engage with high quality texts from different genres and show their understanding through a range of responses, such as drama and extended writing opportunities.

 At St Joseph’s, we understand that being an effective writer requires many skills, such as; a sound knowledge of spelling rules and patterns, an understanding of proper grammatical conventions and sentence structures, a wide vocabulary to express ideas, and fluent, legible handwriting to write them down.